 Varenicline belongs to the class of medications called smoking cessation therapies.
-It is used to help people quit smoking when nicotine replacement therapy has not been effective.
+It is used to help people quit smoking when nicotine replacement therapy has not been effective or is not appropriate.
 Varenicline is intended to be used by adults in combination with quit-smoking education and counselling.

 Varenicline works in the brain to reduce cravings and withdrawal symptoms.
 It also decreases the pleasure that people get from smoking.
 It is thought to have these effects by working at the same receptors that nicotine from cigarettes affects, although how varenicline exactly works is not clear.

 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.